Adlink-ROS/roscube-doc/application_note/time_sync/software_configuration.rst

 However, RQX-58G only supports Ubuntu 18.04, while ROS 2 foxy can only run on Ubuntu 20.04.
 We suggest to use Neuron Startup Menu to install ROS 2 foxy.
-For more detail, refer to `The installation guide of Neuron Startup Menu <https://adlink-ros.github.io/roscube-doc/neuronsdk/neuron_startup_menu/installation.html>`_
+For more details, refer to `The installation guide of Neuron Startup Menu <https://adlink-ros.github.io/roscube-doc/neuronsdk/neuron_startup_menu/installation.html>`_

 .. code-block:: bash